lucasmccabe/lucasmccabe.github.io/_pages/about.md

 ###### **Present:**

-I am Data Science Fellow and Principal Technical Advisor at <a href="https://www.lmi.org/">LMI</a>, where I serve as ML lead for the <a href="https://www.lmi.org/capabilities/solutions/liger">LIGER</a> application, among other things.
+I am Data Science Fellow and Principal Technical Advisor at <a href="https://www.lmi.org/">LMI</a>.
+There, I have served as machine learning lead for the <a href="https://www.lmi.org/capabilities/solutions/liger">LIGER</a> effort, modeled the climatic impacts of synthetic jet fuel, developed software for maritime logistics, and more.

 I am also a CS PhD student at <a href="https://www.cs.seas.gwu.edu">GW</a>, advised by <a href="https://www2.seas.gwu.edu/~howie/">Howie Huang</a>.
 My research examines practical topics in machine learning and computational social science, with a recent focus on language models.